elegantchaos/ObjectStore/README.md

 Objects are stored and retrieved using identifiers.

-Ideally these can be anything conforming to the `Identifiable` protocol, although currently some parts of the API require them to be `String`.
+Ideally the identifiers can be anything conforming to the `Identifiable` protocol, although currently some parts of the API require them to be `String`.

 Objects can be encoded/decoded in any way that the implementation chooses.